 There are three best practices to use when ambiguity is an issue at the bargaining table.

 These tactics will increase your certainty that you are talking about what really matters to you and to your counterpart.

 Best Practice 1: Ask clarifying questions.
 Clarifying questions seek to flush out facts and your counterpart’s perception of the facts.
-The best clarifying questions are those that are open ended.
-Ask clarifying questions as an immediate follow up on a statement the other person just made.
+The best clarifying questions are those that are open-ended.
+Ask clarifying questions as an immediate follow-up on a statement the other person just made.
 Digging deeply into the other person’s mindset is essential to getting the deal that you want.
-Roy Robinson, CEO of Aviation Technologies Inc, the holding company to Avtech, believes that, “really trying to understand what’s behind a person’s negotiation position across the table is more productive than anything else.”
+Roy Robinson, the former CEO of Aviation Technologies Inc, the holding company of Avtech, believes that “really trying to understand what’s behind a person’s negotiation position across the table is more productive than anything else.”

 Best Practice 2: Demand and define reciprocity.
 Too often negotiators assume that once they make a concession the other person will likewise make a concession.
 Unfortunately, it rarely works out that way.
 To begin with, your counterpart may not recognize that you are making a concession.
 It is even more likely, however, that your counterpart does not know what to offer you in return.
 Therefore, use “ifthen” statements to make trade-offs.
-After learning of this technique, R. Brad Lawrence, president of ITG, Esterline Corporation, instructed his direct reports to use this method to “make trade-offs, not concessions.”
+After learning about this technique, R. Brad Lawrence, a former CEO, instructed his direct reports to use this method to “make trade-offs, not concessions.”